How to Treat 4 Common Canine Skin Injuries and Irritations

 There are quite a few ways that your beloved pooch can get hurt, especially when it comes to skin injuries and irritations.
 From minor cuts and burns, to scrapes and allergic reactions, knowing what can cause these problems and how you can provide immediate treatment at home will help prevent them from escalating.

 Hot spots are moist, painful, red, irritated, and – you guessed it – hot lesions that can develop on a dog’s skin, usually on the chest, hip, or head.
-They can grow rather quickly, especially if your dog ends up chewing, scratching, or licking them, causing further irritation.
+They are also known as acute moist dermatitis, and often start out as small spots on the skin that will eventually increase in size significantly if left unchecked.
+In fact, they can grow rather quickly, especially if your dog ends up chewing, scratching, or licking them, causing further irritation.
+So what is the underlying reason for these painful lesions to pop up?
+A hot spot could be caused by anything that ends up irritating your pet’s skin, forcing them to lick or scratch themselves.
+Usually, it’s either a bacterial infection or skin inflammation that leads to the forming of the oozing, wet lesions on your dog’s sensitive skin.

-Like other injuries, your dog will likely try to lick themselves in an effort to soothe their skin and keep her wound clean.
+Like it’s the case with any other injuries, your dog will likely try to lick themselves in an effort to soothe their skin and keep her wound clean.
 However, you will need to step in and provide first aid care to bring her relief and ensure proper healing.
+Otherwise, your dog’s efforts to heal will turn into further irritations and worsening of the initial issue.

 Eye and Ear Irritants